 With season 3 of the Netflix series heavily based on this story, it’s highly recommended to give this story a read.
-The dark brutality Frank Miller puts not only Matt, but all of the characters, through some turmoil in one of his most historic runs on the character in just a few issues.
+The dark brutality Frank Miller puts not only

 Brian Michael Bendis gives a story from the point of view of Ben Urich.
 Matt has a final battle with bullseye leading to his death.
-His final word to Urich was “Mapone.”
+His final word for Urich was “Mapone.”
 Leading Urich into a long investigation to find the meaning behind Matt’s final words.

 Frank Miller creates one of the most iconic fight scenes in the history of comics.
 Bullseye VS. Elektra.
 A battle to the death.
 Frank Miller has said how he was surprised that Marvel allowed him to put this scene in a comic.

 The brutality of the battle is felt in every panel.
 Not to mention one of the most famous panels in comic history.
 When Bullseye impales Elektra in the stomach with her own dagger, the Marvel universe was shook.
 Elektra bleeding to death makes her way to Matt.
 Devastated by Elektra’s death, Matt goes on a manhunt seeking revenge on Bullseye.